Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Future Directions

 \subsection{Beyond \texorpdfstring{$L^\infty$}{Linfty}: other transport and matching costs}

 Both metric constructions in this paper are inherently of $L^\infty$-type.
 On the transport side, the cost of a Galois coupling is the supremum of the displacements $d_\bfP(f(q),h(q))$ over points $q$ in the apex poset.
-On the diagram side, the bottleneck distance on minimal resolutions takes a supremum over matched indecomposable summands.
+On the homological side, the complex matching distance on minimal resolutions takes a supremum over matched indecomposable summands.
 This mirrors the classical bottleneck distance on persistence diagrams.

 In one-parameter persistence, there is also a substantial literature on $L^p$- and Wasserstein-type distances between diagrams and their stability; see for instance \cite{cohen2010lipschitz,mileyko2011probability,divol2019understanding,bubenik2015metrics,bubenik2018wasserstein}.
 In a closely related spirit, G\"ulen--M\'emoli--Patel introduce $\ell^p$-type edit distances for weighted persistence diagrams and prove $\ell^p$-stability with respect to Gromov--Hausdorff and Gromov--Wasserstein distances, interpreting these classical metrics as edit distances built from Galois-connection edits \cite{GulenMemoliPatel2025}.
 It is natural to ask whether the constructions in this paper admit analogous $L^p$-type formulations.